Harini187/FUTURE_DS_02/README.md

 Customer Retention &amp; Churn Analysis dashboard (FUTURE_DS_01)

-# Project Overview
-## 🔍 Project Overview
+##  Project Overview
-Customer churn is one of the biggest challenges for subscription businesses because losing customers directly reduces monthly revenue.
-This project analyzes telecom subscriber profiles to understand customer behavior and find the exact reasons why users stop using the service.
+Customer churn is a major challenge for subscription businesses because losing customers directly reduces monthly recurring revenue.
+This analytics project studies telecom subscriber profiles to understand user behaviors and uncover why customers cancel their services.
+The backend workflow uses a Python script  to clean raw data and fix formatting text errors in billing columns.
+The frontend workflow uses Microsoft Excel to aggregate the clean data into tables and build interactive business charts.
+The final outcome is an executive dashboard that tracks customer active timelines, highlights high-risk segments, and provides clear action plans for business stakeholders.

 ##  Project Objectives
-* **Identify Churn Drivers:** Uncover the primary reasons why customers stop using the platform.
+* Find the main reasons why customers stop using the service.
-* **Segment Customer Risk:** Pinpoint specific high-risk subscriber segments prone to cancellation.
-* **Analyze Customer Lifespan:** Track active subscription timelines and critical drop-off periods.
+* Pinpoint which types of customer plans are most likely to leave.
+* Track how many months customers stay active before dropping off.
-* **Formulate Retention Actions:** Design data-backed strategies to improve overall customer retention.
+* Design simple business strategies to help improve overall retention.

-## 🛠️Tools Used
+## Tools Used
 * **Python:** Used to clean empty rows, fix format errors, and handle missing numbers.
 * **Microsoft Excel:** Used to group data, make summary tables, and build the final visual charts.

 ---

-## 📈 Key Insights
+##  Key Insights
 * **Technical Support Impact:** Customers with **"No TechSupport"** show a high **42% churn rate**, while customers with active tech assistance drop down heavily to just 15%.
 * **High-Risk Contract Tiers:** Subscribers on a short-term **Month-to-month contract** experience a massive **42% churn pattern**, whereas long-term 1-Year and 2-Year contracts stay safely protected under 11%.
 * **Critical Onboarding Timeline:** The **0-6 Months (New Users)** initial lifecycle stage holds the highest risk gravity with a steep **53% platform drop-off density**.